Frequently Asked Questions

 We presented the updated design at second public exhibitions on 21st and 22nd May.
 For more information, please click here.

-At this stage, we expect to submit a planning application in Summer 2024.
+At this stage, we expect to submit a planning application in Autumn 2024.

 What would the wind farm look like?

-A Landscape and Visual Assessment (LVIA) will be undertaken for the proposed wind farm and will consider any likely significant landscape and visual effects.
+A Landscape and Visual Assessment (LVIA) is being undertaken for the proposed wind farm and will consider any likely significant landscape and visual effects.

 For the public exhibitions in October 2023, landscape architects at LDA Design Consulting Ltd (LDA) produced a small number of visualisations based on the preliminary layout from some of the proposed viewpoint locations, produced in accordance with NatureScot’s Visualisation of Wind Farms Best Practice2.
 The visualisations depicted the turbines at 250m, not at any other height.